iot-salzburg/STL-tweaker/README.md

-# Tweaker
+# STL-Tweaker
-##The Tweaker is an auto-rotate module which finds the STL or 3mf object's optimal orientation on the printing platform to improve the efficiency of the 3D print.
+##The STL-Tweaker is an auto-rotate module which finds the STL or 3mf object's optimal orientation on the printing platform to improve the efficiency of the 3D print.

 Author: Christoph Schranz, 12.01.2016